bartekfr/dictionary/README.md

 ##simple backbone dictionary app

 Before initializing application you have to create MongoLab account, create appropriate collection.
-Then create mongolabKey.js file and define there configuartion object like below using you mongolabAPI key
+Then create mongolabKey.js file and define there configuartion object like below using you mongolab API key

 	var app = app || {};
 	app.config = {